Skip to main content

 Blaxel CLI

-1. Initialize a template
+1. Initialize an image

 bl new sandbox mytemplate